thegworld/gtx-browser/docs/fuchsia/gtests.md

 ## Run on a persistent emulator

-You can also run tests on physical devices or start a persistent emulator from the Chromium tree.
+You can also run tests on physical devices or start a persistent emulator from the GTx Browser tree.
 To start a persistent emulator, run:

 ```bash
 $ ./build/fuchsia/test/start_emulator.py